-- check setting of basic module parameters, especially broadcasting period, measurement interval and "Downlink" mode as described in paragraph 3.5.3; - after connection of input cables from connected meters/sensors check correctness of reading input pulses by repetitive inspection of counter current values in the list of configuration parameters (reading of "i[0]" and "i[1]") values by configuration cable or reading of "Value1" and "Value2" values by using of optical converter).
-If there is a real consumption in progress on the measured volume or energy, counter values should change in correspondence with changing of values on mechanical counters.
-Values of physical quantities (temperature, voltage..) should correspond with reality; - examine coverage of the site with Sigfox radio-signal by sending of several messages with using of "T" command as described in paragraph 3.5.5 "Commands for module activation and diagnostics" and receiving them in the central system.
-Alternatively, examination of the network signal can be performed by using of Sigfox signal tester; - perform complex (end-to-end) check of implementation of the module into the remote reading system by inspection of data rendered by module in reading system database.
-If the module broadcasting period is quite long, use test broadcasting function described in previous item.
+- check setting of basic module parameters, especially broadcasting period, measurement interval and "Downlink" mode as described in paragraph 3.5.2.
+If possible, examine network signal by Sigfox signal tester; - after connection of bus input cables from connected meters/sensors check functionality of bus system by repetitive inspection of current parameters of connected meters/sensors by using of "iread" command entered through the configuration cable.
+If there is a real consumption in progress on the measured volume or energy, values of selected parameters should change in correspondence with changing of values on mechanical counters.
+Values of physical quantities (temperature, voltage...) should correspond with reality; - perform complex (end-to-end) check of implementation of the module into the remote reading system by inspection of data rendered by module in reading system database.
+If the module broadcasting period is quite long, temporarily set broadcasting period to few minutes until the check is completed.
+WARNING!
+Don't forget setting the broadcasting period back to original value!

-4.10 Operation of the WS868-Srmt module
+4.10 Operation of the WS868-srMt module

-The WS868-Srmt module performs broadcasting of radio messages fully automatically.
+The WS868-srMt module performs broadcasting of radio messages fully automatically.
 The greatest risks of permanent breakdown of module broadcasting are commonly caused by human activities within the installation site, especially mechanical damage of the module, excessive humidity or water inundation, or shading the RF signal by metallic object due to building operations.